"We're going to build a wall" - it's something we have heard US President Donald Trump say many times since he launched his presidential campaign.

 We are not paying for that stupid wall.

-Originally he suggested that Mexico should pay for the wall - but it was soon very clear that the Mexican government would not pay.
+Originally he suggested that Mexico should pay for the wall, but it became clear early on that the Mexican government would not pay.

 He estimates that he would need $5.6 billion (the equivalent to £4.4 million) to build a steel barrier across the border.

-This appeal has not been well received by the opposing party - the Democrats.
+This has not been well received by his opposing party - the Democrats.

-The issue of how to pay for the wall has caused a standoff within Congress - the body which creates, debates and makes laws in the United States.
+The issue of how to pay for the wall caused a stand-off within Congress - the body which creates, debates and makes laws in the US.

 Some have suggested that a barrier is immoral.
 Then why do wealthy politicians build walls, gates and fences around their homes?

-Polling shows that most US citizens don't agree with building the wall.
+Polling has showed that most US citizens don't agree with building the wall.

-A mid-November CBS poll found that 59% disagree with building the wall.
+A mid-November CBS poll found that 59% disagreed with it.